 Benefits of a consistent pilates routine:

-• Creates a balanced, toned and lean body
+- A more balanced, toned and leaner body

 A few well-designed movements, properly performed in a balanced sequence, are worth hours of doing sloppy calisthenics or forced contortion. – Joseph Pilates

 Yes!
 The Pilates Method is beneficial for people of all ages and all fitness levels.
 Pilates is also helpful in preventing injuries and assisting in post-rehabilitation of pre-existing injuries.
 Whether you are a professional athlete or just trying to get moving again, Absolute Pilates will tailor each session to meet your specific goals, objectives, and physical condition.

 Will I lose weight with Pilates?